-The Guidelines are based on the case-law9 of the CJEU, the European Court of Human Rights (hereinafter, 'the ECtHR'), Opinions of the EDPS and of the Article 29 Working Party (hereinafter, 'WP29') as well as on guidelines of the European Data Protection Board (hereinafter, 'the EDPB').
+The Guidelines are based on the case-law of the CJEU, the European Court of Human Rights (hereinafter, 'the ECtHR'), Opinions of the EDPS and of the Article 29 Working Party (hereinafter, 'WP29') as well as on guidelines of the European Data Protection Board (hereinafter, 'the EDPB').

 Together with the Necessity Toolkit, we seek with the Guidelines to provide for a common approach to the assessment of necessity and proportionality of legislative measures with respect to the right to privacy and to the protection of personal data.
-However, we acknowledge that to complete this framework further inputs and research are needed.
-For this purpose, these guidelines are submitted to public consultation until 4 April 2019.